TRAIL NAME: Griffith Park – Starting at Merry Go Round Parking Lot #1

 Griffith Park – Merry-Go-Round – Parking Lot #1

-NOTE: We will gather by the purple fire hydrant, in corner area of the parking lot.
+NOTE: We will gather by the purple fire hydrant, which in the parking lot next to the path that takes you down to the Merry Go Round.

 DIRECT LINK: https://goo.gl/maps/UWXChzKwDPP2